Revising national standards

 For a national system to maintain its endorsement, it must meet a series of endorsement milestones.
 These milestones are linked to the national periodic review of the system and the sustainable forest management standard.

 The first endorsement milestone is the start of the periodic review of the national standard, within five years of the previous national approval.
-From this ‘review date’, the national revision process must be completed within two years (second milestone) and the system needs to have successfully passed the assessment by the registered assessor within three years (third milestone).
+This is the 'review date'.
+The national revision process must start within 12 months of the review date (second milestone) and the system submitted to PEFC for assessment within 24 months of the review date (third milestone).

 With the milestones, we are constantly monitoring the endorsed national systems, ensuring they respect their national periodic review processes and continue to meet our benchmarks.
 National systems that miss the milestones risk suspension of their endorsement.